-The Forest Service is working closely with Polk County Fire Rescue to knock down fires quickly.
-During a wildfire the Forest Service deploys its bulldozer plow units.
+The Forest Service is working closely with Polk County Fire Rescue to quickly extinguish fires.
+During a wildfire, the Forest Service deploys its bulldozer plow units.

 WATCH: Florida Forest Service responds to early wildfire surge in Polk County

 But the workload is growing fast.
-The Polk County district is approaching 35 wildfires so far this year.
-The most recent happening on Tuesday a 12-hundred-acre brushfire near Bartow.
+The Polk County district has seen nearly 35 wildfires so far this year.
+The most recent happening on Tuesday was a 1200 acre brushfire near Bartow.

 “We are seeing these fires occur more frequently and earlier this year.
 We haven’t seen these conditions since 2011, which was our last real bad fire season we had going on,” Chlanda said.